elflacosebas/migraR/README.md

 http://demographicestimation.iussp.org/content/multi-exponential-model-migration-schedule

-Know it is included the parametrization of the Coale and McNeil nuptiality curve, taken advantage of the class consruction.
+Now, it is included the parametrization of the Coale and McNeil nuptiality curve, taken advantage of the class consruction.
+You can use it setting the function parameter `profile = nuptial`

 Package under contiuous changes! place your bugs on the github tab issues :) :rocket: